May 17, 2019

 The conference takes place on the Friday preceding Fort Ticonderoga’s Twenty-Fourth Annual War College of the Seven Years’ War, a weekend-long seminar focused on the French & Indian War (1754-1763).
 Educators attending both the Conference and the War College receive a discount on conference registration.

-Conference registration fee of $45 ($35 for educators also attending the War College) includes a box lunch.
+The conference registration fee of $45 ($35 for educators also attending the War College) includes a boxed lunch.

 “All is Calm?
 Uncovering the Christmas Day Incident at Ticonderoga

 On Christmas Day 1776 a riot erupted that threatened the lives of soldiers in the same army and revealed the fragile unity of the American revolutionary cause.
 Matthew Keagle, Curator at Fort Ticonderoga, will explore how this tale of the division was uncovered from centuries-old records and what it says about the remarkable struggle for independence.

 Voices Loud and Clear: Civic Engagement 17th-21st Centuries

 Primary sources related to civic engagement are located in every community.
 These historical records reveal the strong and emotional opinions and perspectives of individuals and groups participating in our democracy.
 Participants in this session will explore documents from both government and private repositories that illustrate New Yorkers making their voices heard.
 The opinions and perspectives of Native Americans, African Americans, mothers, farmers and more, on a variety of topics, will be examined and discussed for their historical content, initial purpose and tone, and how these resources can be used with students.
 Jessica Maul is Education Director for the New York State Archives Partnership Trust and Julie Daniels is the Director of the New York State Education Department’s Office of Public Broadcasting.